I noticed my hair is falling out/shedding after my initial treatments, is this normal?

 The exposure to red light of the dermal layer of the skin, in the mid-600 nanometer range of wavelength, corrects the metabolic cycle of the mitochondria located in the proliferating cells of the dermal papilla.
 In layman terms, the red light increases the efficiency of the hair follicle and turns on cell metabolism.

 Although visible results are not expected immediately.
 We're confident that low-level light therapy can improve your hair conditions significantly with consistent usage over time.
 Stay consistent and we expect you to start noticing positive improvement in hair condition.
 If you don't see results, don't worry.
-You can take advantage of our 100% risk-free 6-month money back guarantee with FREE returns and send it back to us.
+You can take advantage of our 12-month money-back guarantee and send it back to us.
 No questions asked.

 *Note: Some consider the exogen phase to be a part of the telogen phase.